Jessamine County Reported Cases = 18,128

 **Seek emergency medical care if you experience chest pain, blue or gray lips/finger nails, or difficulty staying awake.**

-There are vaccines available to prevent COVID-19, however, children under 12 year of age cannot receive the vaccine at this time.
+There are vaccines available to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus.
 JCHD always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - GET VACCINATED as soon as you can.